Francesco De Martini: Historical background

 Many Italians fought a guerrilla war in Italian East Africa after the surrender at Gondar of the last regular Italian forces in November 1941.
-They fought in the hope of an Italian victory with the help of Rommel in Egypt and in the Mediterranean, that would originate a possible return of the Axis in Eastern Africa.
+They fought in the hope of an Italian victory with the help of Rommel in Egypt and the Mediterranean, which would originate a possible return of the Axis in Eastern Africa.

 Early life

 De Martini was born in Damascus, which was then part of the Ottoman Empire, son of Antonio de Martini, an Italian engineer who worked at the construction of the never completed Berlin-Baghdad railway line and Sofia Mokadié.
 He accomplished his studies at the National College in Lebanon.

 Enlistment in Italian army

 In 1923 he was conscripted by the Italian army and sent to Rome to train in the newly created tank regiment.

 In 1927 Prince Luigi Amedeo, Duke of the Abruzzi sent as a gift an Italian tank Fiat 3000 to Ras Tafari.
 De Martini had the task to deliver and train the Ethiopians in the use of it.

 After defending with his tank Ras Tafari from a coup d'etat organised by the followers of Empress Zewditu, he was appointed as commanding officer of the imperial guard.

-On request of the Italian High Command he spent 8 years in Addis Ababa, joining again the Italian army in Eritrea, just before the invasion of Ethiopia.
+On request of the Italian High Command, he spent 8 years in Addis Ababa, joining again the Italian army in Eritrea, just before the invasion of Ethiopia.

 He fought in the Second Italo-Ethiopian War with the "Banda irregolare di Beilul", an irregular colonial band, and was awarded with a silver medal for bravery on the field and promoted officer by war merit.